Skip to content

 Ever since the original debut of the Reebok CrossFit Nano in 2011, we’ve seen this shoe line constantly get updated to accommodate athlete feedback and the increasing demands of training.

-In celebration of the Reebok Nano being on the market for well over a decade now, I thought it was appropriate to dive into this shoe’s history.
+In celebration of the Reebok Nano being on the market for over a decade now, I thought it appropriate to dive into this shoe’s history.
 The original Reebok Nano and the latest Reebok Nano X3 look like completely different shoes, so how did we get here?

-history of the Reebok Nano Training shoes
+The Evolution of the Reebok Nano

-The first formal CrossFit Games were held in 2007 at Dave Castro’s family’s ranch in Aromas, California.
-It was at this time that CrossFit was just starting to gain more steam as a very real outlet for multiple types of athletes to highlight just how fit they really were and to compete against their peers in a formal setting.
+It was at this time that CrossFit was just starting to gain more steam as a very real outlet for multiple types of athletes to highlight just how fit they were and to compete against their peers in a formal setting.

 Fast forward three years to 2010 and Reebok became the official sponsor of the CrossFit Games, which was now titled the Reebok CrossFit Games.
 At the time, this sponsorship was undeniably huge for the sport and it helped to bring in more commercial recognition to CrossFit in general.